SongXin1015/Translation-Work/Template.md

 # Reprint authorization

 Hello, I am a game player from China.
 I am very interested in your plugin / mod [name].
-Can I bring it to the game forum in China?
-I will indicate the source of this item and indicate your ownership.
+Can I bring this project to the game forum in China[MCBBS.NET]?
+I will indicate the source of this project and indicate your ownership.
 I look forward to your reply!

 ---